tlubbers/ntbk-honors-prog-lang/finalthoughts.md

 # Final Thoughts

 The work that goes into making a programming language is extensive, which really wasn't that surprising.
-Even the basics require are semesters worth of getting your mind wrapped around the concepts.
+Even the basics require a semester's worth of material.
 I still get syntax and semantics turned around in my head.

 The most important thing I learned from this exercise was that programming languages are not magic.
 There is no magnificent wizard sniffs code and sprinkles binary.
 Furthermore, it doesn't involve overly complicated concepts that only a genius could comprehend.
 Many of the tricks that are used when writing with a program language are also so for the writing the program language.